muhammadmueenarif/ecommerce-store-project/readme.txt

-Next we will create components folder and different components in it like home, contact, privacy login info. then import all of them in appjs file. use them in browser router routes route. create a navbar, import link and use it in navbar and use navbar in main app js file. when we click on text in navbar, it should move to that page.
+Next we will create components folder and different components in it like home, contact, privacy login info. then import all of them in appjs file. use them in browser router routes route. create a navbar, import link and use it in navbar and use navbar in main app js file. when we click on text in navbar, it should move to that page. as we use a href="" in html but we use link to="" in react instead of a tag.